Reichsgraf/test-annotations/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.2.

+By default, it redirects to page "/1" (aka "/:id", where we get document and annotations by id) with document with 5 pages.

+Document has Zoom buttons in header and Save option that returns data about annotations.
+Zoom does not modify the position of annotations in document.

+By clicking on a page, user can add annotations (adding process contains 3 steps: position selecting, content type selecting and content adding), after which the annotation can be moved or deleted.
+Incomplete annotations will be removed by default.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.